juho-a/Eprice/App/python-server/README.md

 ## Python FastAPI server template for Eprice app

 You need to define `.env` -file for production.
 The defaults should work for development purposes.
 See config folder.

 * requirements.txt has all the requirements -- if you add more, upodate the requirements.

-* this is meant to be launched by docker compose from parent folder.

 ### Dockerized